keesiemeijer/wp-update/README.md

 git clone https://github.com/keesiemeijer/wp-update.git
 ```

-2 Edit the `DOMAINS_PATH` variable in the wp-update file and point it to a parent directory with WP sites in it.
+2 Edit the `DOMAINS_PATH` variable in the `wp-update.sh` file and point it to a parent directory with WP sites in it.

 ```bash
 readonly DOMAINS_PATH="$HOME/domains"
 ```

-This variable points to the parent dirictory of your WP site(s).
+This variable needs to point to the parent dirictory of your WP site(s).
 Example:

 ```